ManuelePasini/slides-markdown/slides/phd_secondyear.md

     - ... yet, they cannot cope with the volume of such data
 - Time-Series storage systems efficiently handle large volumes of temporal data...
     - ... but fall short in capturing the complex dynamics of relationships among entities.
-- Even the previous Data Platform Design often suggested multiple storage technologies, tailored to the needs of different DTs…
+- <u>Even the mentioned Data Platform Design methodology often suggested multiple storage technologies, tailored to the needs of different DTs</u>…
 - Yet, no multi-store solution has yet achieved broad adoption in the literature.

 - **What about an hybrid data structure?**